ApertureC/Fortnite-Music-Changer/README.md

 How does it work?

 It gets 2-3 set pixels on the screen, tests their color against what it should be for that menu, and if they match - it will play it.

+## Also it would be great if you linked back to this repo if you do release this elsewhere.
+(Thanks FNBRLeaks for making me add this lol)